atabegruslan/Others/DB/db.md

 This applies to more than GUIDs -- it goes toward any volatile column.

+## Position a Column in an Index

+Order or position of a column in an index also plays a vital role to improve SQL query performance.
+An index can help to improve the SQL query performance if the criteria of the query matches the columns that are left most in the index key.

+As a best practice, most selective columns should be placed leftmost in the key of a non-clustered index.

 ## Don't count all rows if you only need to see if data exists

 Don't use `SELECT COUNT(*)` to check existence.
 Use `If EXISTS` instead.